 Intracluster communication

-The control plane communicates with a node for managing containers.
-When the control plane sends a request, for example, kubectl logs, to nodes, the request is sent over a Konnectivity proxy tunnel.
-Requests sent by the control plane are protected with TLS, providing authentication, integrity, and encryption.
-When a node sends a request to the control plane, for example, from the kubelet to API server, that request is authenticated and encrypted using mutual TLS.
+) to nodes, the request is sent over a Konnectivity proxy tunnel.
+Requests that the control plane sends are authenticated and protected by TLS.
+When a node sends a request to the control plane, for example, from the kubelet to the API server, that request is authenticated and encrypted using mutual TLS (mTLS).All newly created and updated clusters use TLS 1.3 for control plane to node communication.
+TLS 1.2 is the minimum supported version for control plane to node communication.

-When a Pod sends a request to another Pod, that traffic isn't authenticated by default.
+Traffic between Pods: when a Pod sends a request to another Pod, that traffic isn't authenticated by default.
 GKE encrypts traffic between Pods on different nodes at the network layer.
 Traffic between Pods on the same node isn't encrypted by default.
 For details about the network-layer encryption, see Google Cloud virtual network encryption and authentication.

 You can restrict Pod-to-Pod traffic with a NetworkPolicy, and you can encrypt all Pod-to-Pod traffic, including traffic on the same node, by using a service mesh like Cloud Service Mesh or a different method of application-layer encryption.